Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/object/properties/relations/parents.rst

 If you select only the Monkey object by :kbd:`RMB` click and then :kbd:`Shift-RMB` click "EmptyB" object and press :kbd:`Ctrl-P` and select *Object* from the *Set Parent To* pop-up menu.
-This will result in "EmptyB" object being the *Parent Object* of the Monkey object.
+This will result in "EmptyB" object being the parent object of the Monkey object.
 Notice that when you change the parent of the Monkey the scale of the Monkey changed.

 .. figure:: /images/scene-layout_object_properties_relations_parents_keep-transform-c.png